-Over the past few years, we have observed that many students preparing for IELTS fail to score in Reading Section.
-With our experience of training more than 3000 students all over the world, we have noted specific tricks that can boost your Reading scores by at least 1 band.
+Over the past few years, we have observed that many students preparing for exam fail to score in IELTS Reading Section.
+With our experience of training more than 3000 students all over the world, we have noted specific tricks that can boost your IELTS Reading scores by at least 1 band.

 You need to be genuinely interested in the subject matter.
 You may not care about a monkey learning to boil potatoes on its own but show some sympathy.
 You may not care about the position of African Americans in the nineteenth century but try to feel their pain.